-There is really no clear answer, however, we strongly advise against it!
-It is not the fact that the water freezes that can damage your dock and floats; it is the movement of the ice.
-So, as a general rule, where lakes or rivers freeze, it is strongly recommended that all wharves be removed for the winter.
-Regardless of the dock or float model, make or composition, deciding not to remove your dock from the water for the winter is obviously taking a risk.
+We strongly suggest that you take the time to properly store your floating dock before the winter season.
+The worry is not the freezing water around the dock; it’s the movement of ice blocks that can cause a lot of damage to your dock.
+So, as a general rule, where lakes or rivers freeze, it is strongly recommended that all docks are removed and properly stored for the winter.
+Regardless of the dock or float model, material or composition, deciding not to remove your dock from the water during the cold months is obviously taking a risk.

 Unhook the anchor chains from the dock, attach them together and connect them to a long floating rope (usually the yellow plastic ropes float sufficiently) and leave them at the bottom of the water.
 The rope must be long enough to be able to pick it up in the spring.
 To pull dock sections out of the water, use 2″ x 8″ boards, place them on the ground to create a ramp on which you will slide the docks.
-The layer of algae that will have formed under the floats will help you lift them out of the water.
+The layer of algae or seaweed that will have formed under the floats will help you lift them out of the water.
 Make sure that you take the necessary measures to ensure that the operation runs smoothly.
 Make sure that nothing hits or rubs against rocks or any object that could damage the floats.
-You can also use a winch to make work easier.
+You may want to use a winch to make the process easier.

 We hope that this information will be useful to you.
 Have a great summer!